Gordon B. White

 |What I Write||

 I’m an alum of Clarion West’s Class of 2017 and now a member of the CW Board.
 I live in Seattle and write dark speculative fiction, usually tending towards horror or the Weird.
-I do, however, sometimes publish less dark and/or more SF type stuff.
 I also do a variety of nonfiction, mainly contributing book reviews and interviews to a variety of outlets, including Nightmare Magazine and The Outer Dark Podcast.

 I’m the author of the collection As Summer’s Mask Slips and Other Disruptions (Trepidatio 2020).
-I’ve appeared in a number of journals and anthologies, including Daily Science Fiction, Tales to Terrify (forthcoming), A Breath from the Sky: Unusual Stories of Possession, Nightscript Vol. 2, and the Bram Stoker Award winning anthology Borderlands 6.
+I’ve appeared in dozens number of journals and anthologies, including The Best Horror of the Year Vol. 12 (ed.
+Ellen Datlow) and the Bram Stoker Award winning anthology Borderlands 6.
 A full list of publications and links is available here.